Most developing countries

 with modern eye surgery.
 In the United States and in other countries whenever

-cataracts are removed in the early soft stage by phacoemulsification, cataracts
+diseased lenses are removed in the early soft stage by phacoemulsification, cataracts

 a stichless, bloodless, painless procedure performed in less than 20mins